-A permaculture acreage located within minutes of arguably 'the most' breathtaking surf breaks in Bali; this eco-conscious living property would be best enjoyed by travellers with the environment, nature and the culture of Bali at the forefront of their interests.
+A peaceful permaculture acreage located within minutes of arguably 'the most' breathtaking surf breaks in Bali; this Eco-conscious living property would be best enjoyed by travellers with the environment, nature and the culture of Bali at the forefront of their interests.

 30 minutes south of the Kuta & Seminyak tourist traps is the real Bali; 'The Bukit' Peninsula's secret wonderland Pandawa beach and bushlands.
 Secret surf breaks, empty golden sandy beaches, and laid back villagers of yesteryear still exist here.
 You'll unlikely see another westerner in this entire neighbourhood; yet it's not far to all of their haunts should you wish to get amongst that too.

-Pandawa beach is on Bali's most magical southern tip, 'The Bukit Peninsula', and it contains hands down, Bali's best swimming, snorkelling and surfing beaches.
-The crystal azure waters that wet the sand here are Pandawa Beach, Green Bowl, Bali Cliff, Uluwatu, Padang Padang, Bingin, Dreamland & Balangan.
+Pandawa beach is on Bali's most magical southern tip, 'The Bukit Peninsula', and it contains hands down, Bali's best swimming, snorkeling and surfing beaches.
+The crystal azure waters that wet the sand here are Pandawa Beach, Green Bowl, Bali Cliff, Uluwatu, Nusa Dua, Padang Padang, Bingin, Dreamland & Balangan.

 Green Tara permaculture acreage is tickled by the cool sea breezes.
 It is located at the end of one of Pandawa Beach's long hilly roads leading into farmlands.
 When night falls, the only noises you can hear surrounding the property will be geckos laughing and cicadas singing.
 It is a completely private eco permaculture acreage in the making.
 Everyday we're setting up new composting, edible gardens, and a vista of tropical flowering plants.

-When we took over this property in March 2013, we did it with the vision of providing an inspiring environment in order to offer our gratitude to all Bali has given and continues to give us, and everyone who comes here.
+When we began this Eco project in March 2013, we did it with the vision of providing an inspiring environment in order to offer our gratitude to all Bali has given and continues to give us, and everyone who comes here.
 Many guests have come here and begun truly transformational experience.

 This property is newly built, clean and in immaculate condition.
 It has edible gardens to enjoy, an outdoor communal kitchen and lounge / library area equipped with DVD, TV, HDMI cables and loads of awesome books.

 This is nature reserve; a permaculture farm set alongside eco-friendly accommodation.
 It’s for those of you who like getting as close as it gets to nature and Bali's culture without forsaking the majority of your western comforts.
-It’s a chilled out place ideally suited to single travellers.
-You'll also get to know other chill expats and travellers as I have many wonderful friends and long term guests.
+It’s a relaxed space particularly suited to single travellers.
+You'll also get to know other chill expats and travellers as we have many wonderful friends and long term guests.

-Our focus on all guestrooms is quality and eco sustainability.
+Our focus on all guest rooms is quality and eco sustainability.
 The fan-cooled rooms are furnished with new high quality mattresses, custom made coconut wood slat bases, and hypo-allergenic pillows and bedding.
-Rooms are serviced for cleanliness Monday – Saturday by our lovely housekeeper Ketut.
+Rooms are serviced for cleanliness Monday – Saturday.

 Eco House Room Rates:

-Cleaning fees are USD 20 per week.
-All rooms, all common areas and bathrooms are serviced every day except Sunday.
+Cleaning & admin fees are USD 25 per week.
+All rooms, common areas and bathrooms are serviced every day except Sunday.

 There is no public transport in Bali.
 You will need to hire a scooter or hire a car if you stay here.
 I organise transfers to the property and can have scooters delivered from a trusted local outlet.

-Lessons in riding a scooter are available for USD 40 (3 lessons).
-If you’ve never ridden before, you'll need at least three days to practise before you hit the busier roads.
+A course of lessons in riding a scooter are available for USD 40 (3 lessons).
+If you’ve never ridden before, you'll need at least three days for lessons and to practise before you hit the busier roads.

 If you would like to stay with us, when you apply, ensure you have a complete profile (photo, and uploaded offline Passport ID).
 Because this is a home – not a hotel we are looking for the right fit of people to stay here, and unfortunately we can’t say yes to everyone.